sstitle/cmake-nix-rules/README.md

 - **Versioned API**: Version-namespaced implementation (v1, v2, etc.) to enable breaking changes while maintaining backward compatibility
 - **Convention over Configuration**: Standardized directory layout with implicit include paths, but explicit executable entrypoints

+### Test-Driven Development

+- All functionality is maintained by unit tests implemented in Nix
+- These tests are provided as a target that is lazily evaluated in the flake

 ### Conventions

 In order to facilitate simple rules, we expect certain conventions